Mon - Fri

 Commuter and Resident Students: If you have a temporary mobility-related issue, we strongly encourage you to request a temporary Handicapped Parking placard with your healthcare provider’s office.
 Resident students must complete the Parking Application form.

 Planning an Event

-If you are planning an event for the WSU community, please include the following information on all communications, print and electronic:
+If you are planning an event for the Worcester State community, please include the following information on all communications, print and electronic: